julianchurchill/text-adventure/README.md

 - [BUG] There is a lot of memory deallocation and it is slow during onPause() - how much memory is being used, is it a concern?
 Start up is also slow in onResume().
    - Do we need a 'Loading...' progress indicator - even if it's just a spinning wheel dialog on onPause and onResume ?

-- [STORY] Once you have all the ingredients you return to Lady Bella and use them all with her.
-Once the last is used "She says 'Wonderful, you have done very well, now leave me to my work I must concentrate.'
-The look on Lady Bella's face suddenly turns very dark as she assembles the ingredients and potion making paraphenalia and you wonder if it is simply concentration or something else.
-You turn to Lady Bella to ask if there was any reward for bringing her these items but before you can speak she scowls at you and shouts 'Get out!'.
-You back up towards the door as she puts the ingredients into a large mixing bowl and your senses are suddenly assailed by a hideous smell.
-'That doesn't smell like a love potion to me! ... that smells more like a death potion!'.
-Bella laughs mockingly 'Stupid boy, of course it's not a love potion, what a waste of an arc stone that would be, this is to get rid of my worthless husband.'
-You recoil, horrified at the realisation you have been used by this woman to help her achieve her evil goal.
-'But why?' you ask.
-'I can't stand him, he's an idiotic oaf.
-He gives me nothing and expects everything.
-I'm going to take all that is his and make him vanish from living memory.'"
-  - You can defeat her by using 'Witches Bane' a herb that you find somewhere.
-  - Finish with a triumphant "I beat you" phrase - so that the rest of the preceeding dialog can be read before getting blatted by the completion dialog upon incrementing the score.
-  - Increment the score.

 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks